Charuary/Charuary/README.md

 <h2> About Charu⚡:</h2>

 I'm a Graduate Student living in Amritsar, PB.
 Outside Tech, I love to read novels, paint, write poem and travelling .
-If you are around Chicago, drop an email and let's catch-up over Coffee!